 Substance Use, Addictions, and Related Behaviours

-- Providing knowledge and skills prior to the behaviour occurs and at transition periods.
+- Providing knowledge and skills prior to the behaviour and at transition periods.

-- Teaching in the context of developmentally appropriate information (for example, abstinence vs. harm reduction)
+- Teaching in the context of developmentally appropriate information (e.g., abstinence vs. harm reduction).

 - Providing booster sessions over a number of years that reinforce the knowledge and skills.

-- Practicing skills that are relevant to their experience, in a low risk situation, and using “real-world” situations.
+- Applying knowledge and practicing skills that are relevant to their experience, in a low risk situation, and using “real-world” situations.

-- Presenting honest and factual information while avoiding scare tactics.
+- Presenting honest and factual information in a supportive and non-judgemental way while avoiding scare tactics.

 - Providing opportunities for active learning and engaging students in planning and delivering programs and initiatives.